-The word belongs in this section not because it is in itself odd, but because of the way that its modern sense of something firmly fixed or established has come about.
+The word is featured here not because it is in itself odd, but because of the way that its modern sense of something firmly fixed or established has come about.

 One of the most ancient dyestuffs is a deep red colour that today we call crimson.
 The Greeks got it from a scale insect that lives on a type of oak tree found around parts of the Mediterranean.
 Some Roman writers, such as Pliny, referred to the insects as granum, grain.
 There is some excuse for this, since the way the insects cluster together makes them look like a clump of grain.